a couple doing a pregnancy photosession in Slovakia

 Get flight socks – one of the best “travelling while pregnant” tips I can give you

-Flight socks are basically compression socks or stockings if you choose those.
-They help against your legs swelling, which makes for much nicer trips.
+Flight socks are basically compression socks or stockings.
+They help against your legs swelling.
 Plus, when you’re pregnant, you have a higher risk of deep vein thrombosis, and compression socks help lower that risk.

 They’re not just good for flights but for longer car rides as well.